wanderingdays/misc-utils/README.md

 # misc-utils
+- spotify/get-all-playlists.sh:
+  gets all public playlists owned by user.
+Output file is stored in json for easy parsing using jq.
 - spotify/get-spotify-playlist.sh:
   Gets playlist and playlist's image, both are saved under the provided directory.
   To get playlist's URI, go to spotify and right click the PUBLIC playlist to share.